happy-geeks/wiser/README.md

     "PusherAppId": "", // Some modules use pusher to send notifications to users.
 Enter the app ID for pusher here if you want to use that.
     "PusherAppKey": "", // The app key for pusher.
     "PusherAppSecret": "", // The app secret for pusher.
-    "PusherSalt": "" // A salt to use when hashing event IDs for pusher.
+    "PusherSalt": "" // A salt to use when hashing event IDs for pusher., "SigningCredentialCertificate": "" // The fully qualified name of the certificate in the store of the server, of the certificate to use for IdentityServer4 (OAUTH2) authentication.
   },
   "DigitalOcean": {
     "ClientId": "", // If you want to use the Digital Ocean API, enter the client ID for that here.